bruno-lang/bruno-lang.github.io/learn/index.md

 any compound type (when defined appropriate, <a href="#formats">formats</a> will go into the details later).
 The type of textual literals is inferred from the context, such as the variable, parameter or return type.

+#### Atoms _("untyped" constant literals)_
+Atoms are dimensionless values, conceptually zero-tuples of type `Atom`.
+Different constants are defined by `` ` `` followed by any sequence of characters except whitespace.

+		`a `atom `+ `/ `->

+All of the above are valid atoms.
+Any two atoms are equal if their sequence of characters is.
+Besides being equal with another atom or not atoms do not have a value.
+They are therefore mostly used as keys.
+As such they are important for the declarations of ASTs.

 ### Initial Values _(Default Values)_
 There is no _null_ pointer/reference/value.
 All values are initialised with zero